Madagascar Food Guide

 Ravitoto/Ravitoto

-Ravitoto is a hearty and flavorful dish made with pounded cassava leaves, meat (usually pork or zebu), and coconut milk.
-The cassava leaves are carefully pounded to a smooth consistency, giving the dish a unique texture.
-Other ingredients include onions, garlic, ginger, and sometimes tomatoes.
-The combination of the earthy cassava leaves, rich meat, and creamy coconut milk creates a complex and satisfying flavor profile.
-Ravitoto is a popular dish throughout Madagascar and is often served during special occasions and celebrations.
+Ravitoto is a hearty dish of pounded cassava leaves, meat (usually pork or zebu), and coconut milk.
+The leaves get pounded down until smooth, which gives the dish its particular texture, then cooked with onions, garlic, ginger, and sometimes tomatoes.
+The earthiness of the greens against the rich meat and coconut milk makes for a filling, satisfying plate.
+You'll find it all over Madagascar, often on the table for special occasions and celebrations.

 Zebu Steak/Henan'omby